Industrial Cooling Is Broken — Why “Cooling Jackets” and Traditional Heat Protocols Can’t Handle Today’s Extreme Temperatures

 Once you push aside the gimmicks, the requirements for effective personal cooling in high-heat industrial environments become remarkably clear.
 Long shifts, humidity, PPE layers, and high physical output create a predictable set of conditions any cooling system must be able to handle.

-Use this practical decision framework for real industrial cooling conditions:•
+Use this practical decision framework for real industrial cooling conditions:

-Does the cooling remain stable for 8–12+ hours, not just the first 30–60 minutes?• Is it battery-powered, avoiding ice, gel, or phase-change packs that fail in humidity and heat?
+Is it battery-powered, avoiding ice, gel, or phase-change packs that fail in humidity and heat?

 Does it function reliably in high-humidity environments where evaporative cooling collapses?